 The transfer of graduate credit is not automatic.
 A student must obtain the written consent of the program director before credit earned at other institutions will be added to the student's records.
 Only grades of B or above will be considered for transfer to Anderson University.
 In general, no more than 25 percent of the required credits for a master's degree may be transferred into a program.
 Specific transfer policies for doctorate programs are detailed within the program's description section.
-Any appeal for transfer credits should be made to the Appeals Committee of the Graduate Council.
+Any appeal for transfer credits should be made to the chair of the Graduate Council, who will appoint an appeals committee consisting of one graduate student and three faculty members from the council.